stan-dev/statastan/README.md

 * all files are cleaned up from the CmdStan directory and appear in the working directory instead
 * added a 'keepfiles' option - without this, wmbatch (in Windows), winlogfile (in Windows), outputfile, .hpp will be deleted.
 The executable, datafile and chainsfile are retained no matter what.

-Version 1.2.1 & 1.2.2, SSC release 16 Sep 2016, and hotfix 1 Oct 2016
-* various bug fixes too tedious to list - see the commits for stan.ado for details

-Version 1.2.3, pushed 3 Mar 2017
-* bug fix for the load option

 **stan** will fit a Stan model by Hamiltonian Monte Carlo.
 You can also ask for the posterior mode, which is found by optimization with the BFGS (or L-BFGS) algorithm.
 We intend to create more Stata commands:
 * allowing CODA-style diagnostics and plotting after a model has been fitted and chains stored,
 * fitting specific models given variables, matrices, globals -- in the style of the R package rstanarm,